 This is a large, ambitious all-through academy that combines a calm learning environment with strong GCSE performance and a clearly structured culture.
 It will suit families who value continuity from primary through to secondary, and pupils and students who respond well to clear routines and high expectations.
 The greatest barrier is getting a place at the main entry points, so families should approach admissions strategically and keep alternative options in play.

 The school has a Good overall judgement from its most recent Ofsted inspection (September 2022), with Outstanding grades for behaviour, personal development, early years, and sixth form.
-GCSE outcomes are a clear strength in the published data, including a strongly positive Progress 8 score.
+GCSE outcomes are a clear strength in the published data, including Progress 8 of +0.54 and Attainment 8 of 51.8.

 Yes, demand is high.
-The dataset shows 1,127 applications for 211 offers at Year 7, meaning several applications for every place.
+The figures show 1,127 applications for 211 offers at Year 7, meaning several applications for every place.
 The oversubscription criteria and any priority categories become decisive.

 Yes.
 Sixth form applications are handled directly by the school.
 The published timetable includes a deadline of Friday 6 February 2026 for applications, with conditional offers from late March 2026.